George Square

 The Necropolis is a large Victorian cemetery located behind Glasgow Cathedral.
 There are many footpaths winding their way around the 37-acre site and entry is completely free.

-Originally a large city mansion owned by a tobacco merchant, this ornate building is now the home of the GOMA.
-Visitors can view a collection of modern artworks in the permanent collection for free and there are paid temporary exhibitions throughout the year.
+The GOMA now resides in this elaborate structure, which was once a sizable city mansion belonging to a tobacco merchant.
+Visitors can view a collection of modern artworks in the permanent collection for free, and there are paid temporary exhibitions throughout the year.
 The GOMA also has a café and gift shop.

 St. Mungo Museum of Religious Life.
 12-minute walk.